Davos Klosters Ridges - Madrisa

 Das Chüacalanda ist nach langen felsigen Streckenabschnitten sanfter zu laufen.

-The imposing mountain ridges above the Madrisa area are among the wildest and most romantic views that Davos Klosters has to offer.
-The Madrisa Trail also leads over it.
+The imposing mountain ridges above the Madrisa area are among the most romantically wild views that Davos Klosters has to offer.
+The Madrisa Trail also leads over them.

 Technique /6